How Does Tea Tree Oil Work on Skin?

 With its disinfectant properties, the diluted tea tree oil can deeply cleanse your skin while killing off any bacteria, fungus or virus lurking in your pores ready to cause harm to your skin.

 Due to its antibacterial and anti-inflammatory properties, tea tree oil works as a natural remedy for acne and other inflammatory skin conditions by fighting the acne-causing bacteria.
 Dilute Tea tree oil with a suitable carrier and use a cotton ball to apply it over the acne and leave it for a few hours.
 Do this twice per day till acne subsides.

-4. Treat chicken Pox & its Scars
+4. Treat Chicken Pox & its Scars

-You can simply add few drops of diluted tea tree oil in your bath water and soak in for half an hour or so for relief from itchiness and irritation caused by chickenpox.
+You can simply add a few drops of diluted tea tree oil in your bath water and soak in for half an hour or so for relief from itchiness and irritation caused by chickenpox.